TikhonenkoVV/san-andreas-tweets/README.md

 ## Interactive elements
 1. The logo takes you to the home page
-2. The "HOME" takes you to the home page
+2. The "HOME" button takes you to the home page
-3. The "TWEETS" takes you to the tweets page
+3. The "TWEETS" button takes you to the tweets page

 ![](./assets/screenshot1.jpg)

+3. The "GO BACK" button takes you to the home page
+4. The "FILTER" button allows you to filter cards by subscriptions

 ![](./assets/screenshot2.jpg)